List of bicycle-sharing systems: Mexico City

 Ecobici is one of the world's largest bicycle-sharing programs, with 452 stations covering a 35 sqkm area.

-In February 2010, the government of Mexico City inaugurated a bicycle sharing network called Ecobici.
+In February 2010, the government of Mexico City inaugurated a bicycle-sharing network called Ecobici.
 With distinctive red and white liveried bicycles, the network as of February 2015 consists of 444 stations with 6,500 bicycles.
 With more than 240,000 registered users, it has been argued that Ecobici is the largest bicycle-sharing program in North America.
 The system is run by the private company Clear Channel México, but funded by the government with an initial investment of 75 million pesos.
 Users of the system are required to purchase an RFID card at a cost of 400 pesos which provides them with access to the bicycles for one year.
 Use of a bicycle is free for the first 45 minutes; extra charges are applied for use beyond the time limit.

 Guadalajara

-In December 2014, the government of the State of Jalisco implemented a bicycle sharing system called MiBici with 86 stations and 860 bicycles.
+In December 2014, the government of the State of Jalisco implemented a bicycle-sharing system called MiBici with 86 stations and 860 bicycles.
 As of August 2021, it has 300 stations with 3,200 bicycles.
 This system uses the technology and the hardware of PBSC.

 Toluca

-In November 2015, the Municipality of Toluca inaugurated a bicycle sharing system called Huitzi with 26 stations and 300 bicycles, using PBSC as a provider.
+In November 2015, the Municipality of Toluca inaugurated a bicycle-sharing system called Huitoluzi with 26 stations and 300 bicycles, using PBSC as a provider.
+It is currently inactive.

 Pachuca

-In February 2016, the Municipality of Pachuca inaugurated a bicycle sharing system called Bici Capital with six stations and 140 bicycles.
+In February 2016, the Municipality of Pachuca inaugurated a bicycle-sharing system called Bici Capital with six stations and 140 bicycles.